Remarks on gluing punctured logarithmic maps: Applications to wall structures for type III degenerations of K3 surfaces

 {\bf Step III}. \emph{Classifying rigid tropical maps: first steps}.
-Thus let $h:G\rightarrow \widetilde B'$ be a rigid tropical map of some type $\tau$ and decoration $\mathbf{A}$ contributing to the decomposition \eqref{eq:beta decomp}.
+Let $h:G\rightarrow \widetilde B'$ be a rigid tropical map of some type $\tau$ and decoration $\mathbf{A}$ contributing to the decomposition \eqref{eq:beta decomp}.
 Let $L_1,\ldots,L_q\in L(G)$ be the legs corresponding to the marked points mapping to the tuple of points of $\tilde{\mathbf{x}}_0$.
 Note $G$ has one additional leg, denoted $L_{\out}$.
 Because of the assumption that the $x_k$ are not double points of $\widetilde D$, necessarily $h(L_k)$ is contained in the ray $\tilde\rho_{i_k}$.
 We may now apply the proof of Lemma \ref{lem:vanishing} in this setting.
-The target affine manifold with singularities $\widetilde B'$ is slightly more complicated than the $B$ of the proof of the lemma, but the same argument works as the weaker balancing condition \eqref{eq:weak balancing} at the vertices $v_1,\ldots, v_s$ is still sufficient.
+Specifically, in that proof, we showed that the image of $h_s$ was contained in the one-skeleton of $\P$.
+Here, the target affine manifold with singularities $\widetilde B'$ is slightly more complicated than the $B$ of the proof of the lemma, but the same argument works as the weaker balancing condition \eqref{eq:weak balancing} at the vertices $v_1,\ldots, v_s$ is still sufficient.
 This allows us to conclude that in any event, whether or not $h$ is rigid, its image lies in $\bigcup_{i=1}^n\tilde\rho_i\cup \bigcup_{k=1}^s \tilde\rho_{j_k}'$.
 However, rigidity also then implies that vertices of $G$ must map to vertices of $\widetilde\P'$, as otherwise the location of these vertices may be freely moved along the edge containing their image.

 We now note that it is immediate that each such rigid type $\tau$ is tropically transverse in the sense of Definition \ref{def: tropically transverse2}.
 As in Step V of the proof of Theorem \ref{thm:inductive structure}, since again $\widetilde\shD$ only has triple points, we do not need to worry about the flatness hypothesis of Theorem \ref{thm:tropically transverse}, and will use this gluing result in what follows without reference to these hypotheses.